GlennChia/01_112_ml_project/README.md

 <u>**Step 4: Get 7th best path**</u>

 At this stage, we have a completed (n, t, 7) ndarray of Node() objects.
-We use this array and the final array of 7 best scores for the last STOP layer to find the best 7 path.
+We use this array and the final array of 7 best scores from the last STOP layer to find the 7th best path.
 Take note that each Node() object contains a pointer to its parent and corresponding tag.

 Using the 7th best score from the last layer, we implement a simple backtrack to get the tags of each node's parent.
 We append the tag of last node's parent (already stored in the node from previous iteration of modified viterbi) to a path.
 We then find this node's parent and do to same by inserting its tag at the front of this path.
 This is done from layer n+1 to layer 1, and the 7th best path is generated.